DavidTran42/davidtran42.github.io/_posts/2023-03-27-welcome-to-jekyll.markdown

 date:   2023-03-27 12:28:16 +0200
 categories: jekyll update
 ---
 Covid19 was a global phenomena that has impacted the world in many levels.
 This post will take a further look into the crime data of San Fransisco from the year 2018 to 2022, to see what the numbers were prior and after Covid19.
+This also includes after the peak of Covid19 as well.
 Covid19 reached the US in the early 2020, and the first covid case happened in the 30th of January for San Francisco.

 <iframe src="/assignment2.html"
     sandbox="allow-same-origin allow-scripts"